travel-intelligence/travel-intelligence.github.io/_posts/2014-02-03-market-search.md

 excerpt: Search tool for markets.
 ---

-Retrieves a set of markets from a string input according to its name or  market code.
+Retrieves a list of markets from a string input according to their name or market code.
 This API implements relation `q_market_search_hits`.

 The API takes the following parameters:
 * `q`: string (optional).
 Input string for the search.
-Prefixing its value by `code:` or `name:` will restrict search respectivelly to IATA_code or name.
+Prefixing its value by `code:` or `name:` will restrict search respectively to IATA_code or name.
 * `limit`: integer (optional).
 Maximum number of results.
 If `q` is given, the number of results is limited to 10, otherwise all the values are returned.

 The output is a [JSON-api](http://jsonapi.org/format/) object with the following structure :